 Individuals interested in becoming dietetic technicians should complete a high school diploma program - preferably with an emphasis on math and science - before enrolling in an associate's degree program in the field.
-Some schools also require incoming students to take reading placement tests and prove they have a grasp of the English language before they can begin taking courses.

 - Foundations of food safety